Tuesday, 17 March 2026

 Bicester Premier Inn logistics:

-Bicester Premier Inn benefits from both a lift which is just suitable for a bike and a suitably broad staircase.
+Bicester Premier Inn benefits from both a lift which is large enough for a bike and a suitably broad staircase.

 Route Guidance: